My 2024 Virginia / Blue Ridge Parkway Adventure

 This is a retrospective blog of my seven-week exploration of Virginia along with a journey through the Shenandoah National Park and on down the Blue Ridge Parkway to Cherokee, North Carolina.
-'Retrospective' means simply that it wasn't written during the trip, but is being written in hindsight a little over a year later.
+'Retrospective' means simply that it wasn't written during the trip, but is being written after-the-fact, a little over a year later.
 Baaswell Sheep accompanied me and is writing the blog in the way he's done my later blogs, since he's so good with the color commentary.
-Unfortunately, since I didn't plan for this blog back them, my pictures are limited to the major attractions, but I'll try to make those galleries a little bigger than I do in my later blogs.
+Unfortunately, since I didn't plan for this blog back when I was doing the trip, my pictures are limited to the major attractions, but I'll try to make those galleries a little larger than I do in my later blogs.

 Select/click any image to see it at double (or more) the current size.
-Select/click on the large image or any part of the darkened area to return to the blog page.
+While viewing a large image, use the left and right arrow keys to view other images on this page.
+Select/click on the large image or any part of the darkened area, or press 'Escape', to return to the blog page.
 Note: Table of contents is now located at the bottom of the page.

 We ended up spending last night up in an area called Oyster Pointe.
 In spite of having been out here a number of times when he was a child, my companion is finding there's far more to the Hampton Roads area than he ever knew about, though of course the area has grown by leaps and bounds over the years, too.
 This morning, we returned to the area he was familiar with along Mercury Boulevard, and visited a little blast from the past.